insideout/ai/_posts/_archive/2020-01-16-deepmind-found-an-ai-learning-technique-also-works-in-human-brains.md

 ---
 category: news
 title: "DeepMind found an AI learning technique also works in human brains"
-excerpt: "Will Dabney at tech firm DeepMind in London and his colleagues have found that a recent development in machine learning called distributional reinforcement learning also provides a new explanation for how the reward pathways in the brain work.
-These ..."
+excerpt: "Developments in artificial intelligence often draw inspiration from how humans think, but now AI has turned the tables to teach us about how brains learn.
+Will Dabney at tech firm DeepMind in London and his colleagues have found that a recent development in machine learning called distributional reinforcement learning also provides a new ..."
 publishedDateTime: 2020-01-16T04:58:00Z
 webUrl: "https://www.newscientist.com/article/2230327-deepmind-found-an-ai-learning-technique-also-works-in-human-brains/"
 ampWebUrl: "https://www.newscientist.com/article/2230327-deepmind-found-an-ai-learning-technique-also-works-in-human-brains/amp/"